RSU and Stock Option Tax Calculator

 - The estimate does not model multi-lot vest schedules, grant-date ISO holding-period validation, section 83(b) elections, ESPP rules, wash sales, capital-loss carryovers, AMT credit carryforward, itemized deductions, credits, or state-specific tax law.

-- Flat state/local rates are manual planning inputs.
+- Flat state or local rates are manual planning inputs.
 They do not replace state withholding tables, sourcing rules, residency rules, local taxes, or special treatment for equity compensation.

 - The calculation does not require brokerage credentials or grant-platform access.
 Copied rows, chart data, downloaded tables, and JSON can still contain sensitive income, price, and award assumptions if you store or share them.